Almost two years ago I published a blog that caused a flurry of questions to my inbox.

 A former stockbroker, Mr. Wheeler had often seen purportedly market-beating investments generate big commissions for brokers but losses for clients.

 Mr. Wheeler recalled recently he could find other “advisers with a conscience” and get them to offer DFA funds to their clients.

-So the directors took a chance on the idea of selling funds through advisers who wouldn’t charge commissions.
+So the directors took a chance on the idea of selling funds through planners who wouldn’t charge commissions.

-There exists still a daunting steeplechase that advisers must hurdle before they can market the funds.
+There exists still a daunting steeplechase that planners must hurdle before they can market the funds.